brief-ds/micrograd/README.md

 c.backward()
 ```

+By default, a variable awaiting value takes `nan`, if not fed any value in `forward()`.
+The final result will be `nan`, signalling missing values somewhere.
+If a mathematical expression contains no variable awaiting value, the `forward()` call is not necessary.
+Once defined, its value will be stored in `.data`.

 ## Data type
 As one example, with `f=ab`, `df/da=b`. `a.grad` would inherit the data type of `b`.
 For this inter-dependence, we design a uniform `DTYPE` for one program, to be passed from the environment.
 By default `DTYPE=float64`, identical as the Python float type.
 For example,